Future proof and set your franchise restaurant up for success.

 Fortunately, the concept is quite simple, and most – if not all – restaurants are more than capable of making the transition.
 In a way, ghost kitchens are a natural progression of the industry.
 With more and more people opting for food delivery options, unused seating areas in restaurants have become a bottleneck in operations.
-Ghost kitchens allow franchises to eliminate this bottleneck and quickly expand and scale their food business by purely catering towards Australia’s burgeoning delivery industry.
+Ghost kitchens allow franchises to eliminate this bottleneck and quickly expand and scale their food business by purely catering for Australia’s burgeoning delivery industry.
 They provide your business with all the tools and space you need to expand, at a fraction of the price.

 Lowering your costs means it’s more feasible to expand into potentially profitable areas that weren’t realistic before, and with quicker set-up times, your restaurant can do this faster than ever before.

 Here are the top 5 ways ghost kitchens can help your food franchise grow at a record pace.

 #1 Lower upfront and operational costs

 Put simply, opening, and running a ghost kitchen will cost you a fraction of what it would to open a brick-and-mortar location.
 Opening a ghost kitchen location would cost you less than AUD 40K in upfront investments, whereas traditional restaurants owners spend around AUD 650K.
 All these prices depend on location, size, and more, but they effectively showcase just how much cheaper ghost kitchens can be in comparison.